 Image is everything in the world of art and design.
 This means an online art and design portfolio is just as much a piece of art as the actual creations.
 These users have understood that in order to sell to their audience, it’s necessary to present their products in the most marketable, eye-catching fashion.
-The same ideology can be applied when it comes to putting your business in the spotlight.
+The same ideology can be applied when it comes to putting your business in the spotlight by figuring out how to make a website.

-Are you looking to find inspiration for your own website?
-These talented artists and design agencies have used effects and features that suited their content just right - and just might help you come up with ideas to showcase yours, regardless of your claimed industry.
+Are you looking for inspiration to create a free portfolio website of your own?
+These different website types from talented artists and design agencies have used effects and features that suited their content just right - and just might help you come up with web portfolio ideas (or UX portfolio examples for further inspiration) to showcase yours, regardless of your claimed industry.

-From parallax scrolling to lightboxes, photo galleries, social bars, contact forms and more - take a slice of creativity from these 15 impressive art and design portfolio website examples below.
+From parallax scrolling to lightboxes, photo galleries, social bars, contact forms and more—take a slice of creativity from these 15 impressive art and design portfolio website examples:

 David’s website is made up almost entirely of a photo gallery.
-If you have an image-focused site, you can certainly use this method to make a statement.
-The clean, defined borders and aura of clarity are ever so simple to replicate.
+If you want to learn how to make a portfolio, especially a photography portfolio that is highly image-focused, you can certainly use this method to make a statement.
+The clean, defined borders and aura of clarity are ever so simple to replicate, so consider this design technique as you choose a portfolio website template of your own.
 With the addition of a contact form, sponsorships tab, and logo, this site is ready to go, suited up in entirely professional attire.

 Using your strong skills as the center point of your website is one way to impress a crowd.
 That’s what Pilgrim Creative does with his graphic design abilities, by displaying his beautiful logo front and center on his site.
 While browsing, you’ll find that this is a great place to come for visual inspiration.
 Although he uses his images and designs throughout his site every chance he gets, the website functions beyond just any design portfolio.
 It also has an online store with a very intuitive checkout process and secured SSL shopping.